Ulysses (novel): Locations

+The orange line on the map shows the route of Paddy Dignam's carriage ride from episode 6 ("Hades").
+The Viceroy's journey in episode 10 ("The Wandering Rocks") appears in blue.
+Bloom and Steven's route in episode 18 ("Penelope") appears in red.

 Structure

 Ulysses is divided into the three books (marked I, II, and III) and 18 episodes.
 The episodes do not have chapter headings or titles, and are numbered only in Gabler's edition.
-In the various editions the breaks between episodes are indicated in different ways; e.g., in the Modern Library edition each episode begins at the top of a new page.
+In the various editions, the breaks between episodes are indicated in different ways; in the Modern Library edition, for example, each episode begins at the top of a new page.

-Many parts of the book may seem chaotic and disorganized at first look; Joyce famously remarked that he had "placed in so many enigmas and mysteries that it would keep the professors busy for generations fighting over what I meant," which would ensure the novel's existence.
-The schema released by Stuart Gilbert and Herbert Gorman after publication to help defend Joyce from obscenity accusations made the links to The Odyssey clearer, and also explained the work's structure.